-New for 2017!
 Transition from your current career to a career firefighter!
-Our NEW Professional Fire Fighter Program - Flex offers a flexible, part time schedule allowing you to study while you continue to work!
+Our Professional Fire Fighter Program - Flex offers a flexible, part time schedule allowing you to study while you continue to work!

 Are you a team player?
 Are you interested in learning how to access and rescue people in virtually any type of emergency situation?
 Do you want to learn about the science of fire, and the strategies and tactics for managing its hazards?
 Are you motivated by a career that can save lives, reduce injuries, and protect property?
 Firefighters typically score among the highest professions for public trust.

-The ESA Professional Fire Fighter Program is IFSAC and ProBoard accredited through the Office of the Fire Commissioner.
+ESA Professional Fire Fighter Program graduates receive IFSAC and ProBoard certificates through Technical and Corporate Services, Municipal Affairs.

 Flex program or Enhanced program?
 Which one works for you?
 Frequently Asked Questions are included in the "FAQ's" section of this page to help you make this decision.